The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 Other, technical improvements to the above guide might include:

 * Changing the sequence of logical steps for CVA amount calculation depending on what way of reporting on CVA to FTS or the projects module is deemed to be most/least reliable ([see above](#calculating-the-cva-relevant-funding-amounts))
-* Triangulating the robustness of planned CVA project budget shares for specific countries with data from CWGs if available
+* Triangulating the robustness of planned CVA project budget shares for specific countries with data from CWGs on CVA delivered by agency/cluster if available.
+Depending on the analysis focus and if the required data is available from cash working groups in the country/countries of interest directly, it might be more comprehensive in those instances to rely on data of actual CVA transfers in those countries over estimates based on partial FTS and planned project data.
 * Adjusting CVA financial volumes for inflation, given the time horizon of the global analysis is approaching one decade and therefore increases in prices over that entire time period inflate the growing significance of CVA within humanitarian responses as those become more expensive.
 However, the choice of deflators would likely be arbitrary and flawed. ([see above](#relative-share-of-cva-as--of-iha))